 The Birth of Public Fluoridation

-John Frisch, a prominent member of the Wisconsin Dental Society and chief supporter of public fluoridation, through several years of diligent campaigning, succeeded in convincing the city of Madison, Wisconsin to begin fluoridating the public water supply.
+John Frisch, a prominent member of the Wisconsin Dental Society and chief supporter of public fluoridation, through several years of diligent campaigning, succeeded in convincing the city of Madison, Wisconsin, to begin fluoridating the public water supply.

 With the endorsement of the Public Health Service and the American Dental Association, and the eagerness of other local governments to follow suit in fluoridating their own water supply, it seemed as though fluoridation would shortly become mainstream.
 And with a new fluoridation industry looming on the horizon, the demand for industrial fluoride became apparent.

-To solve the problem of the expense and difficulty in producing large quantities of fluoride at the level which local governments required, Frisch inquired with ALCOA, the same company who in 1931 discovered the link between fluoride and the mottled teeth mystery.
+To solve the problem of the expense and difficulty in producing large quantities of fluoride at the level that local governments required, Frisch inquired with ALCOA, the same company that in 1931 discovered the link between fluoride and the mottled teeth mystery.
 ALCOA, a leader in the aluminum industry, apparently produces vast amounts of fluoride as a byproduct of their aluminum production – amounts capable enough of supplying large cities with it.

 Ongoing Controversy on Fluoridation